George Washington Preparatory High School: History

 George Washington Preparatory High School was founded in 1927 as a six-year high school that slowly developed into a four-year school.
 The first graduating class was 1928 with 5 seniors.
 The school was badly damaged by the 1933 Long Beach earthquake and the students went to school in tents for a year or two.
 In 1935 Washington High began accepting 11th and 12th graders only, and before 1950, Washington Senior High School had expanded to include grades 10 through 12.

 It was in the Los Angeles City High School District until 1961, when it merged into LAUSD.

 In January 1983, a new founder, the famed George McKenna, redefined Washington High School as a college preparatory school, and George Washington Preparatory High School, "The Prep," became an academic institution for grades 9–12.

 Background

 The reorganization of Washington Preparatory High School into Small Learning Communities (SLCs) began in 2006.
 The purpose of the SLC is to develop a sense of unity and cohesiveness and to foster the individual needs of students.
 The SLCs that were established as a result of this effort are: Etech (Engineering and Technology); ELMS (Ethics, Leadership, and Mediation Scholars); S.T.A.R.S (Visual and Performing Arts); BIZ (Business); SHAPE (Health and Fitness); and Law and Justice.
 The three Magnet programs have remained intact.
 During subsequent years, Washington added Performing Arts, Math/Science, and Communication Arts Magnets and achieved honors in scholastic, athletic and extra-curricular competition.
 As of 2009, in order to graduate and participate in senior activities such as prom, senior picnic, and grad night seniors must earn 230 credits, pass the California High School Exit Exam, and maintain 95% attendance.

+Campus

+In 2017, Boys Academic Leadership Academy opened on the Washington Prep campus.